How to Motivate Construction Workers

 Engage and challenge employees

-Your employees need to feel like they are important to the big picture of the overall project.
+If you want to learn how to motivate your employees to work harder, it starts with making them feel like they are important to the big picture of the overall project.
 Inviting them to learn the details of what their work will accomplish will increase engagement.
 Tell them why the project matters and the role they are playing in making it happen.
 They do not just want to feel like they matter; they want to feel involved in the process.
 It might take more time to explain everything to an employee, but now they understand why they are lugging around bricks and lumber all day, which makes them care more.

 You can also keep workers engaged by introducing new challenges.
 “Most workers won’t feel great if they’re just cleaning up the worksite for an entire year.
 Let's teach them how to do some carpentry or another skill to add on to what to what they're doing.
 Make them feel part of the bigger picture and ultimately add more value to the project and projects in the future,” suggests Miles.